Netherlands–Russia relations: Russian Federation

 After the Russian invasion of Ukraine in 2022, the Netherlands, as one of the EU countries, imposed comprehensive economic sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations", including the Netherlands.
 The Netherlands joined other countries in spring 2022 in declaring a number of Russian diplomats Persona non grata.
 In May 2024, Dutch Foreign Minister Hanke Bruins Slot said that the Netherlands would not object if Ukraine used Dutch-supplied F-16 fighters to strike military targets inside Russia.
 The Netherlands has actively been supporting the Ukrainian government through military funding and diplomatic efforts.

+As part of the NATO alliance, Dutch air forces stationed in Poland shot down several Russian drones during the 2025 Russian drone incursion into Poland.

 Trade

 Between 1995 and 2021, Russian exports to the Netherlands have risen by an average of 14.4% per annum.

 In 2021, there was an imbalance in trade with the Netherlands importing $39 billion from Russia, mainly crude and refined oil, with exports of only $7.8 billion.
 In 2022 and 2023, the EU introduced sanctions over Russian oil and gas imports, which the Netherlands has complied with and will allow them to greatly reduce the trade imbalance with Russia.
 The Netherlands has earmarked alternative sources for petrochemical imports and developments in renewables.